 Go on a Festive forage

 Although the winter weather can be pretty grim, if you get a dry, crisp sunny day it’s perfect for winter walks (if this is within the Government's guidelines at the time).
 The walks don’t just have to be good for exercise and enjoying the scenery though; you can use the time to go foraging too.

 Pine cones, acorns and holly are all core requisites for any Yuletide decorations (here’s a guide to making a great wreath utilising them).
 Once collected you can spray paint them with gold and/or glitter to pop on the tree or around the house.

 You can also find food when you’re out there (here’s the Woodland’s Trust’s guide to foraging for food in November and December).
 If you do this though be very careful of what you are picking, and if in doubt don’t eat.

 Compare offers online - and think twice before purchasing

 There are usually loads of budget bargains to be had over the Christmas period with online voucher codes and discounts galore, but it’s always best to consider if you really need these items and if they’re affordable for you.

 We suggest that you double-check offers to see if you can find it cheaper elsewhere, for example by using comparison services on Google Shopping.
-Consider your purchases carefully beforehand, so you don’t end up buying something for the sake of it, just because it's on offer.
+Consider your purchases carefully beforehand, so you don’t end up buying something just because it's on offer.
 Otherwise, you may run the risk of overspending and then needing to return the items at a later date.